 Another way to ascertain that the Apple Watch is reading your respiratory rate without enabling different settings is to use a third-party app.

 The third-party app ‘Medtimer’ on Apple Watch can show your heart rate and respiratory rate.
-You can use this also to check out your daytime respiratory rate.
+You can also use this to check out your daytime respiratory rate.

 You do not need to be on watch OS 8 to run this app on your Apple Watch to get your on-demand respiratory rate.